CumulusNetworks/docs/content/cumulus-linux-54/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

    ...
    ```

-2. Edit the `/etc/network/interfaces` file to configure the port speeds.
-The following example shows the swp1 breakout ports (swp1s0, swp1s1, swp1s2, and swp1s3) at 10G.
+2. To configure specific speeds for the split ports, edit the `/etc/network/interfaces` file.
+The following example configures the speed for each swp1 breakout port (swp1s0, swp1s1, swp1s2, and swp1s3) to 10G.

 ```
 cumulus@switch:~$ sudo cat /etc/network/interfaces